National Band of the Carabineros: Unit structure

-The band has been integrated with women since 2013.
+The band has been integrated with women musicians since 2013.

 History

 On 30 July 1853, the Commander of the Santiago Police Brigade José Gregorio Gómez de Olivera, proposed to the Municipal Council the creation of a music band in the local police force, the first of its kind.
 On 11 March 1921, the a police was organized in Santiago at the suggestion of the Bernardo Gómez Solar.
 The merger of the existing police agencies was carried out in 1927, into a single institution of that nature called the Carabineros.
 On 24 May 1929, a Carabineros band was formed in the Aysén Region during the national annexation of the region.
 It was created on 25 July 1929 with the purpose of having a large military band for their institutional activities.
 It was established at the initiative of President Carlos Ibáñez del Campo.
 Its first director was German teacher Max Steyer Krauth.
 Today, the band is part of the Department of Educational Management Control of the Directorate of Education, Doctrine and History of the Carabineros de Chile.